 How is campylobacter treated?

-Antibiotics are often useful in Campylobacter infections, to decrease the length and severity of the illness.
+Antibiotics are sometimes useful in Campylobacter infections, to decrease the length and severity of the illness.
 Appropriate antibiotics can also make children less contagious and prevent relapse.
 Generally, though, antibiotics are not used for this infection unless the symptoms are particularly severe or the patient is at high-risk of severe illness (such as people with weakened immune systems).

 How can campylobacter be prevented?